 The purchase price for the acquisition was \$25,575,000 in cash, and subject to working capital and fixed asset adjustments at closing.
 The adjustments at closing increased the purchase price at closing to \$26,951,209.
 In addition, the amount of maintenance capital expenditure expenses over the 18-month period following closing and the final cost of a production expansion capital project currently underway could also result in purchase price adjustments.
 Currently, the Company does not expect to realize any material purchase price adjustments from these two items.
-Palmer shareholders will also have the ability to receive contingent consideration ("earn-out") payments ranging from \$2,500,000 to \$10,500,000 if the business unit achieves targeted levels of earnings before interest, taxes, depreciation and amortization ("EBITDA") over a three year period following closing; and the Company will have the ability to claw-back portions of the purchase price over a two year period following closing if EBITDA falls below baseline levels.
+Palmer shareholders will also have the ability to receive contingent consideration ("earn-out") payments ranging from \$2,500,000 to \$10,500,000 if the business unit achieves targeted levels of earnings before interest, taxes, depreciation and amortization ("EBITDA") over a three year period following closing if EBITDA falls below baseline levels.